Hosting multiple sites or applications using Docker and NGINX reverse proxy with Letsencrypt SSL

 Note that this container doesn’t need to be put in the external network - it gets by only using the shared volumes and Docker socket, and never needs to talk to the outside world or another container directly.

-External network
+External network Link to heading

 Last but not least, there’s the external network.
 To understand why you might need it, you need to know how docker-compose handles networks by default: